pbrisbin/hs-cc-coverage/README.md

 ### One Code Climate Repository

-In this case, you can generate each sub-projects payloads then combine and upload them together:
+In this case, you can generate each sub-project's payload then combine and upload them together:

 ```sh